upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2020-04-20-48hrflashfiction2020-everything-becomes-connected.md

 “Edison, Thomas Edison, is another inspiration, with his development of electric lighting.
 He made a great use of theory, where it existed, but where it was absent, he industrialised the search for useful combinations of raw materials.

 “For us, facts are just the beginning, the data points, the raw materials.
 And correlations are the combinations that may, or more likely not, be useful.
-Perhaps linked in some meaningful, useful way..
+Perhaps linked in some meaningful, useful way.

 “The Core project is the Human Genome Project splitting apart DNA for useful fragments.
 It is the Large Hadron Collider smashing together items to explore their make up.
 It is Cyc capturing all common sense knowledge.
 It is all of these things and more.
 We take in anything, be it substances, ideas, facts, smash them together and study the pieces for meaning.